8go/matrix-commander/README.md

                         have multiple room aliases per room.
 So, you may add multiple aliases to the same room.
 A room alias looks like this: '#someRoomAlias:matrix.example.org'.
 Short
-                        aliases like 'someRoomAlias' are also accepted.
+                        aliases like 'someRoomAlias' or '#someRoomAlias' are
+                        also accepted.
 In case of a short alias, it will be automatically prefixed with '#' and the homeserver will be automatically appended.
-Adding the same alias multiple times to the same room results in an error. --room- put-alias is eqivalent to --room-set-alias.
+Adding the same alias multiple times to the same room results in an error.
+                        --room-put-alias is eqivalent to --room-set-alias.
   --room-resolve-alias ROOM_RESOLVE_ALIAS [ROOM_RESOLVE_ALIAS ...]
                         Resolves a room alias to the corresponding room id, or multiple room aliases to their corresponding room ids.
                         Provide one or multiple room aliases.
 A room alias looks like this: '#someRoomAlias:matrix.example.org'.
-                        Short aliases like 'someRoomAlias' are also accepted.
+                        Short aliases like 'someRoomAlias' or '#someRoomAlias'
+                        are also accepted.
 In case of a short alias, it will be automatically prefixed with '#' and the homeserver from the default room of matrix-commander (as found in credentials file) will be automatically appended.
                         Resolving an alias that does not exist results in an error.
 For each room alias one line will be printed to stdout with the result.
   --room-delete-alias ROOM_DELETE_ALIAS [ROOM_DELETE_ALIAS ...]
                         Delete one or multiple rooms aliases.
 Provide one or multiple room aliases.
 You can have multiple room